 The FUTA tax rate is 6.0 percent of the first $7,000 you pay in wages to an employee.
 This tax is paid by the employer.
 You are required to pay this tax if either of the following applies:

 - You pay wages totaling at least $1,500 per quarter.

 - You have at least one employee on any day for 20 weeks in a calendar year (regardless of if these weeks are consecutive).

 For state-withholding purposes, each state varies.
 Check our Quick Wage & Tax Guide to understand your state's specific tax rates.
 We update this resource every year.

 6. Where can I go for resources?

 Still seeking additional help?
-Fill out the form below and get your business started with the right payroll solution for you.
+Click here to get your business started with the right payroll solution for you.